munirozkul/myminimal/index.md

 # [](#munirozkul)Munir Ozkul

-Munir Ozkul is a famous actor in Turkiye.
+Munir Ozkul is a famous actor in Turkey.

 Text can be **bold**, _italic_, or ~~strikethrough~~.